 The exterior of the building is clad in Indiana limestone panels sourced from the Empire Mill in Sanders, Indiana, which give the building its signature blonde color.

-How many steps in Empire State Building?
+No.10: How many steps in Empire State Building?

 The building rises 1,860 steps from the first to the 102nd floor

-What’s at the top of Empire State Building?
+No.11: What’s at the top of Empire State Building?

 Atop the tower is the 203 ft (61.9 m) pinnacle, much of which is covered by broadcast antennas, and surmounted with a lightning rod.

-How many elevators in the Empire State Building?
+No.12: How many elevators in the Empire State Building?

-It has 6,500 windows and 73 elevators including service elevators.
+The Empire state building has 6,500 windows and 73 elevators including service elevators.

 With thanks to Empire State Building Wikipedia

-Movies filmed at Empire State Building
+Movies that Feature the Empire State Building

-How many movies feature the Empire State Building?
 It has been featured in more than 250 TV shows and movies since the film King Kong was released in 1933.